PunGy/mura/README.md

 # 2D Game Engine

 Here lies a game engine I build in a spare time for fun.
-It uses plain browser canvas2d for graphics without any dependencies (maybe yet).
+It uses plain browser canvas2d for graphics and RxJS for state management.

 You can checkout current state here(space invaders): https://mura.pungy.me/